IFAN: An Explainability-Focused Interaction Framework for Humans and NLP Models: Case Study

+\subsection{Annotated Samples \textit{(Warning: the section contains hate speech only with illustrative purposes.
+We have no intention to offend the reader and a target racial group.)}}

 Here, we provide the list of that were used for manual annotation (Section \ref{sec:case_study}).
 These samples were misclassified by hate speech detection model.
 In Table~\ref{tab:samples_least}, we provide the misclassified samples with the lowest confidence, in Table~\ref{tab:samples_highest} -- with the highest confidence.
+All the samples and their true labels are taken from the original HateXplain dataset~\cite{DBLP:conf/aaai/MathewSYBG021}.
+For the label assignment details, refer to the HateXplain dataset description.